Will Independent Professionals pack more punch than Contractors?

 This insight may suggest that some are topping up their pension.
 Or, that those closer to 65 are drawing upon their years of service to make retirement more comfortable when it arrives.

 Whatever the reason, it's hard to imagine pensioners working in Oil and Gas, Construction or IT.

-Whilst we’re on the subject, but not wanting to sound sexist, oil rigs and building sites are still male dominated.
-Whilst there’s still many more men working for themselves overall, the number of women doing so is rising faster.
+Whilst we're on the subject, but not wanting to sound sexist, oil rigs and building sites are still male dominated.
+Whilst there's still many more men working for themselves overall, the number of self-employed women is rising faster.